tomiiha/Football_Calculator/README.md

   1. *'match_data_parser.ipynb'* is the main Jupyter-based GUI for downloading a full team database, as well as capturing match-level data for a team, on a season-by-season basis.
 These are produced into JSON files to be consumed by the calculation engine (for now each season's games dumped into one file respectively).

   2. *'match_data_calculator.ipynb'* is the main game instance calculation engine, that will capture match-level data as per generated on the above scraping tool.
 Currently in a very early interation, and will need refinement when the parser is fully completed.

-  3. 'MongoDB' is a test to implement JSON files in a DB instead of local files.
-Currently just trialing if this is feasible.

 - **Database_API:** API used to establish DB connections (to MongoDB), and data captures for calculator processing.
 Currently only runs to test connectivity.